Discover what's on across Eyre Peninsula

 Cruzee Car Show

-Sunday, March 13, Tumby Bay Foreshore, 10am-3pm; check out the cars while enjoying food, drinks, live music with dance floor and more, then spend the night rockin' to Frankie J Holden, Wilbur Wilde and Ol'55.
+Sunday, March 13, Tumby Bay Foreshore, 10am-3pm; check out the cars while enjoying food, drinks, live music with dance floor and more, then spend the night rockin' to Frankie J Holden, Wilbur Wilde and some rockin' beats.
 Details - www.colourtumby.com

 Driven for 2022